elolelo/FinalPokerSolution/README.md

 Assumptions made:

+0. User will input the card one at the time
+1. The card 10 is assumed to be T - so for 10S (10 of spades)  == TS
-1. Not accounting for ace-to-five low rules
+2. Not accounting for ace-to-five low rules
+3.

 Steps: